Food systems planning is the collaborative planning process of developing and implementation local and regional goals, objectives and policies to:

 Healthy, Sustainable Food System Partnership and Principles.
 Initiated a new coalition bringing together the American Planning Association (APA), the American Dietetic Association (ADA), American Nurses Association (ANA) and the American Public Health Association (APHA).
 The result was endorsement of a set of shared principles to support socially, economically and ecologically sustainable food systems that promote health – the current and future health of individuals, communities and the natural environment.

 Food Interest Group.
-Serve as staff liaison and steering committee member of American Planning Association’s Food Interest Group, a coalition of planners interested in or actively engaged in food systems planning.
+Serve as the Chair of American Planning Association’s Food Interest Group, a coalition of planners interested in or actively engaged in food systems planning.

 National Planning Conference Food System Guides.
 Collaborated with APA’s Food Interest Group to develop a digital map and food system guide of the National Planning Conference host cities – Minneapolis and New Orleans.
 The guides provided APA members and others who participated in the 2009 or 2010 National Planning Conference with information about socially and ecologically responsible restaurants and breweries, farmers’ markets, food stores, community gardens, and food-related organizations located within the host city.